November 12, 2019

 Speed is very important

 In a blogpost the Chromium team says that “speed has been one of Chrome’s core principles since the beginning”, and that they “are constantly working to give users an experience that is instant as they browse the web”.
-Google was very succesful when it introduced its new faster browser in 2008.
+Google was very successful when it introduced its new faster browser in 2008.
 It changed the whole browser market by focussing on just ‘speed’.
 Everybody wanted a faster internet and switched to Chrome without any hesitation.
 The people at Google seem to remember that very well.
-They recently added a non-standard performance solution to Chrome (lazy loading).
+They recently added a non-standard performance solution to Chrome ( lazy loading).
 I can only see that as a trick to keep their speed advantage over other browsers.
 Nevertheless, it is also a confirmation that speed is truly very important to Google.

 Is Google fixing the internet?